ibm-cloud-docs/dns-svcs/getting-started.md

 1. Select the zone from the table on the DNS Zones page.
 1. Select the **Permitted networks** tab.
 1. Click **Add network**.
-1. Select the region from the **Region** drop-down menu to see the list of networks in that region.
+1. Select the region from the **Region** menu to see the list of networks in that region.
 1. Select the network from the list and click **Add network**.

 Resources in the VPC can resolve records associated with the DNS zone (see [Step 3](#step-3-add-dns-resource-records) to add records to the DNS zone).
 The DHCP server returns the DNS servers (`161.26.0.7` and `161.26.0.8`) provided by {{site.data.keyword.dns_short}} in its responses.
 If you have DHCP disabled on a server in the VPC, it is your responsibility to configure the DNS server IP addresses statically on that server, according to your operating system's documentation.